Madagascar Cycle Tour

 - Evening Meals - Mostly taking advantage of the delicious local dishes in cafes and hotel restaurants.
 Generally including fish, chicken or beef and loads of vegetables.

 All accommodation for the duration of your tour is included in your tour.
-12 nights are in locally owned hotel bungalows and guesthouses on a twin share basis and 3 nights camping on a double or single basis.
-Guesthouses generally have an ‘Escape fluffy towel rating’ of 2-4.
+12 nights are in small hotel bungalows and guesthouses on a twin share basis (2-4 star), and 3 nights camping.
 The camping is real camping in remote locations.
-Washing facilities & toilets are available every night.
+Washing facilities & toilets are available every night except one night while on riverboat where we have no washing facilities.
 We supply spacious dome tents which we will show you how to erect, and foam mattresses.
 You will need to bring your own light sleeping bag and a small travel pillow.

 Preparing for your cycle tour

 It is not always ‘Just like riding a bike’!
 The Malagasy dirt roads can be rough and sandy, and are not maintained as roads may be in your country.
 So get out there and ride as many off-road surfaces you can find, and some hills too!
 Please do read about the daily riding distances and riding terrain in the itinerary below and prepare accordingly.
 The more prepared you are the more you will enjoy your holiday!
-Training for your cycle tour should involve gravel, dirt and off-road riding, with some hill riding.
-You should be comfortable riding 2-3 times a week with regular rides of 50-60 km in length.
+You should be comfortable riding 3-5 times a week with regular rides of 30-50km in length.
+Preparing for your cycle tour should involve gravel, dirt and off-road riding, with some hills.
 Please do contact us if you would like some help with a detailed training plan.